aaronibrahim/hey-coworker/README.md

 > "I'm just looking for guidance"

+I'd love to help you get what you need.
+But help me to do that:

+* I might be in a good brainspace to ask some followup questions of my own and add them to our shared agenda.
-I might have a heap of resources to drop on you with direction as to where to look.
-Someone else may have already answered your question and I'd love to help you get what you need.
-But help me to do that.
+* I might have a heap of resources to drop on you with direction as to where to look.
+* Someone else may have already answered your question better than I can.
+* I might not be the right person to help you, but I might be able to get you the right contact.

 ### Candy striping meetings

+TBD

 ### My preference: bookended meetings

+TBD

 ### I am not your emotional support technologist

 Please don't pull me into meetings because you _think_ you _might_ need me.
+Rather, consider letting me know you might pull me into a meeting and add me as optional.
+If I'm available, I'll accept and monitor my chats.